GraceUmutesi/StarWars/README.md

 * in the bin folder, right click and open it in the terminal
 * type ./studio.sh
 ## Bugs
-*The Application is not complete.
+*The Application is not complete.<br>
-\n*Implemenatation of the API manual( it was not displaying the data required in the app).
+*Implemenatation of the API manual( it was not displaying the data required in the app).
 ## Technologies
 Android(Java)
 ## Screenshoots